Seilamuk/Seilamuk-/iOS/ios-advanced-usage.md

 ####►Force landscape orientation (for user-defined and template modes)
 The SDK display the splash screen using the orientation supported by the application and the device real orientation.
-If you choose however to force landscape orientation.
+You can choose however to force landscape orientation.

 **Parameter:** _isLandscape_